ijwfly/chatgpt-tg/README.md

 3. **Conversation Context Preservation**: The bot retains the context of the ongoing dialogue to provide relevant and cohesive responses.
 4. **Sub-dialogue Mechanism**: "Chat Thread Isolation" feature, where if a message is replied to within the bot, only the corresponding message chain is considered as context.
 This adds an extra level of context control for the users.
 5. **Voice Recognition**: The bot is capable of transcribing voice messages, allowing users to use speech as context or prompt for ChatGPT.
+6. **Functions Support**: You can embed functions within bot.
+This allows the GPT to invoke these functions when needed, based on the context.
+The description of the function and its parameters are extracted from the function's docstring.

 The purpose of this telegram bot is to create a ChatGpt-like user-friendly platform for interacting with GPT models.
 The repository is open for exploration, feedback, and contributions.